 RayStorm

-Why It’s Worth Playing: With its tight mechanics and high-energy combat, RayStorm is one of the PS1’s most polished and exhilarating vertical shooters.
+Why It's Worth Playing: RayStorm is a slice of history that bridges between the pixel-art classics and the polygonal future, and a damn fun one at that.
+It’s the foundation that its sequel, RayCrisis, would later refine.
+With its tight mechanics and high-energy combat, RayStorm is one of the PS1’s most polished and exhilarating vertical shooters.

 Gradius Gaiden